Project Management - Introduction to Advanced Learning Path

 Fundamentals of Project Management

 This course is aimed at people interested in IT project management and builds on other business and IT courses available online at Alison.

 Every competent project manager needs to know the various phases and project management software and tools available do the job properly (such as the Gantt Chart).
 This free course will identify these phases and tools, enabling you to successfully manage any project.2-3 Hours50 Points

 Project Management - Project Feasibility and Life Cycle

-The free online course Project Management - Project Feasibility and Life Cycle explains what a project is and how the roles and phases within a project are broken down.
+Learn what a project is and how the roles and phases within a project are broken down by studying the course Project Management - Project Feasibility and Life Cycle.
 It also describes the process of evaluating projects in the early stages and the decision-making processes used to determine whether or not a project should proceed.
 The course begins by introducing to you how a project comes into being, starting with an explanation of what a project is and how it results from ideas, responses to problems and planning.
 It also looks at the role and influence of the key players that will be involved in the project.

 The course then looks at how feasibility studies are carried out, and in particular reviews how technical, social, political, environmental and financial feasibility studies are explored and assessed.
 You will also learn about decision making tools covering the financial returns and risks associated with the project which allow management accept or reject a project.
 You will be shown the various ways of organising the life cycles of projects and what the project manager's job consists of.
 The final section of the course looks at the issues and challenges specific to software development projects, how these differ from other types of projects and the evolving methods being used in this sector.

-This free course will be of great interest to professionals working in the area of project management who would like to learn more about project feasibility and project life cycles.
-The course will also be of interest to learners who may be involved in getting a project approved or who are working on any stage of the project life cycle.
+This course will be of great interest to professionals working in the area of project management who would like to learn more about project feasibility and project life cycles.
+The course will also be of interest to learners who may be involved in getting a project approved or who are working on any stage of the project life cycle.2-3 Hours50 Points